versoindustries/verso-backend/docs/Grok_Prompts/layout_generator.md

 {Replace with your written copy and any upfront design choices or options, can be labeled in the written copy if you have a vision}

 - **Delete This Too, User Note**: When using this, feed it written copy that you are planning to have on page. ensure think mode is enabled.
-U